 There are several styles in Tai Chi Chuan.
 Essentially they contain the same, so the difference between them is only of interest to the really dedicated practitioner.
 The Yang-style is the most widespread and popular, and is also said to be the one, which promotes self-healing and good health.
 This is mostly due to the large movements in the Yang-style.
 It's impossible for someone, who hasn't developed much yet, to show beginners the energy you can contact through training.
 Here you must be trustful or feel the joy in practicing the slow, gracious rhythmical movements of Tai Chi Chuan.
 Many are immediately interested simply by the sight of the lightness and agility of this art.
 This state is truly a fact to the skilled practitioner.
 But as a beginner, don't be mistaken: this soft martial art is hard - and later on, when the legs have become strong and "well-rooted", the fight moves "indoors".
 The personal understanding of the notion "Shadow Boxing" becomes better.

-The advantage of learning the Yang-style in Denmark is, that we've had the pleasure of receiving lessons from a highly skilled Tai Chi Chuan Master, namely Tung Kai-Ying.
-He must be given great credit - as a phenomenon and educational - to the fact, that we've been able to experience Yang-style on a high level.
-Tung Kai-Ying has visited Europe three times a year since 1984, where he's held seminars and camps in France, Italy, Greece, Finland, Sweden and Denmark.
+The advantage of learning the Yang-style in Denmark is that Tai Chi Chuan Master Tung Kai-Ying has visited Europe three times a year since 1984.
+He also held seminars and camps in France, Italy, Greece, Finland, Sweden and Denmark.

-Apart from Master Tung Kai-Ying other Tai Chi-teachers have taught in Denmark.
-Patrick Kelly from New Zealand have also given some people good insigth into Tai Chi.
+Other Tai Chi-teachers have also taught in Denmark.
+Patrick Kelly from New Zealand have thus presented really good insight into Tai Chi.

 After practicing correctly for a year, the beginner will start to sense a warm flow of energy into the fingertips.
 The soft turning of the waist massages the inner organs, thus improving their state and functioning.
 With advanced students, the breath will sink down into the abdomen and the whole body becomes relaxed.
 After practise you have gained new energy and are paradoxically not exhausted.
 This is due to the character of this method - the connection it establishes between the different human energy-bodies combined with relaxation of the physical body.